kmue/mlbookcamp-capstone/README.md

 This will yield a docker image which can be deployed anywhere.
 The image we will continue working with is called

-kitchenware_classifier_service:latest / with tag sngi2wt7dky2cd5x
+kitchenware_classifier_service:latest / with tag e.g. t3jeqrt7towk7qkp

+# Cloud deployment

-For local testing (on an instance where docker is installed!), simply run
+For testing (on an instance where docker is installed!), simply run

-docker run -it --rm -p 3000:3000 kitchenware_classifier_service:sngi2wt7dky2vd5x serve --production
+docker run -it --rm -p 3000:3000 kitchenware_classifier_service:t3jeqrt7towk7qkp serve --production

 This will start a web-based swagger interface to which you can upload and classify images of kitchenware.

-# Cloud deployment

-### asd
+The video file "docker deployment screen capture 20221106.mov" provided as part of the repository shows how I launch and interact with the docker container running the service as described above.